James Sutherland Brown: Retirement and service as aide-de-camp

 Brown retired in Victoria in June 1936 following years of escalating tensions with the national military command in Ottawa, most notably with McNaughton, his First World War colleague and former friend.
 A formal written offer to serve his country after the outbreak of the Second World War was declined.

 In his retirement, Sutherland Brown enjoyed warm relations with the local military establishment and with other veterans of the CEF and, especially, veterans of the RCR.
 In 1937, he was appointed senior aide-de-camp to the lieutenant governor of British Columbia, and served in that position for three successive representatives of King George VI in British Columbia.
 An outspoken Conservative, Sutherland Brown secured the nomination of the National Government (Conservative Party) ticket for the riding of Victoria in the federal general election of 1940, but he failed to unseat the popular Liberal Party incumbent Robert Wellington Mayhew.

-Brig.
-Sutherland Brown died peacefully in Victoria on April 14, 1951, and was buried there with full military honours.
+Sutherland Brown died in Victoria on April 14, 1951, and was buried there with full military honours.